inmanta/inmanta-core/docs/quickstart.rst

 booleans.

-Create an Impera project
+Create an Inmanta project
 ========================

-An Impera project bundles modules that contain configuration information.
-A project is nothing more than a directory with an .impera file, which contains parameters such as the location to search for modules and where to find the server.
+An Inmanta project bundles modules that contain configuration information.
+A project is nothing more than a directory with an .inmanta file, which contains parameters such as the location to search for modules and where to find the server.

-Here we will create an Impera project ``quickstart`` with a basic configuration file.
+Here we will create an Inmanta project ``quickstart`` with a basic configuration file.

 .. code-block:: sh

     mkdir quickstart
     cd quickstart
-    cat > .impera <<EOF
+    cat > .inmanta <<EOF
     [config]
     export=
     git-http-only=true